Work-in-Progress Contest

 Ends on

-We aim to assist writers in the completion of an important literary project and vision.
-The Unleash WIP Award offers writers support in the amount of $500 to supplement costs to aid in the completion of a book-length work of fiction, nonfiction, or poetry.
-Writers will also receive editorial feedback, coaching meetings, and an excerpt/interview feature in Unleash Lit
+We aim to assist writers in completing an important literary project and vision.
+The Unleash WIP Award offers writers support in the amount of $500 to supplement costs to support the completion of a book-length work of fiction, nonfiction, or poetry.
+Writers will receive editorial feedback, coaching meetings, and an excerpt/interview feature in Unleash Lit.

 The Unleash Board of Directors will select the winner and provide individual support and mentorship.